Where CDF offer is made 30 June 2014 onwards: managing the detailed disclosure process: indirect tax assessments

 Note: A clear finding of fraud does not allow you to override the 12 months evidence of facts rule.

-If you are in any doubt about the correct procedure you must make sure that you seek the appropriate advice at the earliest opportunity, from Tax Advice and Administration - TAA.
+If you are in any doubt about the correct procedure you must make sure that you seek the appropriate advice at the earliest opportunity, from Tax Administration, Litigation and Advice - TALA.